Banno/angular-briefcache/README.md

 ## Contributing

 You'll need [gulp](http://gulpjs.com/) installed on your machine to run the development tools.
 Then run `gulp` to run all of the tasks and watch the files for changes.

+Please add tests and maintain the existing styling when adding and updating the code.

 ## Bugs & Feature Requests